 This report sets out our annual offer to children with Special Educational Needs and/or Disability (SEND).
-To be effective it needs the views of all parents/carers, learners, governors and members of staff – so please engage with our annual process to ‘assess, plan, do, and review' provision for SEND and contact any of the people below with your views:-
+To be effective it needs the views of all parents/carers, learners, governors and members of staff.
+Please engage with our annual process to ‘assess, plan, do, and review' provision for SEND and contact any of the people below with your views:-

-In 2013 the children’s and Families Bill became law and has reformed the systems for adoption, looked after children, family justice and special educational needs.
-Within the bill the Government has transformed the system for children and young people with SEND, including those who are disabled, so that services consistently support the best outcomes for them.
-The Special Educational Needs Code of Practice 2014 extends the SEND system from birth to 25, giving children and young people and their parents’ greater control and choice in decisions and ensuring needs are properly met.
+In 2013 the Children's and Families Bill became law and has reformed the systems for adoption, looked after children, family justice and special educational needs.
+Within the bill the Government transformed the system for children and young people with SEN, including those who are disabled, so that services consistently support the best outcomes for them.
+SEND Code of Practice (2014) extends the SEN system from birth to 25, giving children and young people and their parents' greater control and choice in decisions and ensuring needs are properly met.
 There is also statutory guidance for supporting pupils at school with medical conditions (please refer to our medical policy).
-The following report aims to demonstrate how we meet the needs of our children at Garlinge Primary School and Nursery in compliance with statutory guidance.
+The following document aims to demonstrate how we meet the needs of our children at Garlinge Primary School and Nursery in compliance with statutory guidance.

-Policies to read in Conjunction with SEND information report
+Policies to read in conjunction with SEND Information Report and Policy are:

-The Special Educational Needs Code of Practice 2014 defines Special Educational Needs as:
+The SEND Code of Practice (2014) defines Special Educational Needs as:

 xiii.
 A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.

 xiv.
 A child of compulsory school age or a young person who has a learning difficulty or disability if he or she: